by Ricky Toledano

 Everyone had told me to go to “West Randolph Street” to see the latest and most upcoming of gentrification and restaurant row.
-Leaving the towers behind me, I crossed the Randolph St. Bridge, heading toward the sunset – a path I would never have dared ventured by foot in the Chicago that I had left almost twenty-five years ago: a Chicago divided by streets that served as borders between tribes that were not crossed by foot without fully contemplating consequences.
+Leaving the towers behind me, I crossed the Randolph St. Bridge, heading toward the sunset – a path I would not have ventured by foot in the Chicago that I had left more than twenty-five years ago.
+It was still a Chicago divided by streets that served as borders between tribes that were not crossed without fully contemplating consequences.
 There were horror stories of the unscrupulous.
-I remember the look of pain on my father’s face telling the story of a black man who had dared to cross Roosevelt Road, circa 1945, only to stagger into a bar on the Italian side, a neighborhood my father had managed to infiltrate at a time when there were fewer Mexicans than he had words in English in a Chicago before Mexicans arrived in mass.
-My father said he was just about to reach the door of the bar on his walk home when it abruptly opened, and the unwanted customer was ejected, hurled onto the curb, landing on his seat, right in front of my father, who never forgot the sound of his hips cracking on the pavement, or the cry of his pain.
+I remember the look of agony on my father’s face telling the story of a Black man who had staggered across a stretch of Roosevelt Road, circa 1945, to enter a bar on the Italian side, a neighborhood my father infiltrated at a time when Mexicans were just beginning to arrive in mass.
+My father retold the story about how he was just about to pass the door of the bar on his walk home when it abruptly opened, and the unwanted customer was ejected, hurled onto the curb, landing on his seat, right in front of my father, who never forgot the sound of his hips cracking on the pavement, or his cry of pain.

-Although Oprah and the Bulls had already begun changing the neighborhood when I left Chicago, my father had always forbidden me to cross the River, and not to even think about heading in the direction of the West Side.
-So it was not without the thrill of insubordination that I entered a Forbidden Zone on foot in the middle of the afternoon, much before happy hour, so I would have time to do some sleuthing.
+Although Oprah and the Bulls had already begun changing the West Side when I left Chicago, the area west of the river remained the Forbidden Zone in my mind, a place prohibited by my father.
+So it was not without the thrill of insubordination, decades later, when I entered a Forbidden Zone on foot in the middle of the afternoon, much before happy hour, so I would have time to do some sleuthing.
 But when I arrived in the West Loop, I remembered the way Randolph widens into the curious boulevard of old factories and warehouses.
 It was not exactly unfamiliar: “West Randolph Street?”
 I asked myself.
 “What the hell…Why didn’t they just tell me Haymarket Square!”

-In my day, nobody would have called it “West Randolph Street”.
-Technically, yes, it was, but in practice, West Randolph St. would have only refered to the few blocks between State St. and the River – not the other side of the River, where Randolph widens into nothing other than Haymarket Square: the history-making site of the tumultuous days of early May 1886 that resulted in violence between the police and the German- and Czech-speaking laborers, who joined comrades around the country in demanding an 8-hour work day.
-The main confrontation took place at a peaceful labor meeting on Des Plaines Street just North of Randolph, until police ordered the crowd to disperse and someone, who would remain unidentified until today, threw a bomb, killing 8 officers and either killing or wounding an undetermined number from the crowd.
+In my day, nobody would have called that stretch “West Randolph Street”.
+Technically, it was, yes, but in practice, West Randolph St. would have only refered to the few blocks between State St. and the River – not the other side of the River, where Randolph widens into nothing other than Haymarket Square: the history-making site of the tumultuous days of early May 1886 that resulted in violence between the police and the German- and Czech-speaking laborers, who joined comrades around the country in demanding an 8-hour work day.
+The main confrontation took place at a peaceful labor meeting on Des Plaines Street just North of Randolph, until police ordered the crowd to disperse and someone, who remained unidentified, threw a bomb, killing 8 officers and either killing or wounding an undetermined number from the crowd.
 It is the solemn occasion commemorated by most of the world as Labor Day.